Simulated Operational Testing of the Prototype Implementation of the SOFIE Model: The 2025 Space Weather Prediction Testbed Exercise: The SOFIE Model

 To simulate an SEP event, a magnetogram, which provides the photospheric radial magnetic field ($B_r$), is taken as input for AWSoM-R to simulate the three-dimensional (3D) global solar wind background.
 In AWSoM-R, the Poynting flux parameter serves as the primary free parameter for tuning the background solar wind, which depends on the phase of the solar cycle and is adjusted in operations based on Equation (1) in \citeA{huang2024solar}.
 When a CME eruption is observed, the extreme-ultraviolet (EUV), X-ray, or H$\alpha$ images are typically used to provide the active region (AR) location, with EUV and X-ray images adopted for this purpose in the testbed exercise.
 We also used coronagraph images to estimate the CME speed.
 The EEGGL module then combines the magnetogram, AR location, and CME speed to generate the CME flux rope, which is subsequently propagated in AWSoM-R MHD simulations, with M-FLAMPA modeling the resulting SEP fluxes simultaneously.
-In M-FLAMPA, there are mainly two free parameters: (1) the seed particle scaling factor, which sets the injected particle population at the shock front with a default value of 1.0 and can be adjusted to better reproduce observed profiles; and (2) the upstream mean free path parameter \cite<see Equation (15) in>[]{liu2025physics}, which affects particle acceleration, transport and the resulting time--intensity profiles, and was set as 0.1 au for both events during the SWPT exercise.
+In M-FLAMPA, there are mainly two free parameters: (1) the seed particle scaling factor, which sets the injected particle population at the shock front with a default value of 1.0 and can be adjusted to better reproduce observed profiles\textBoldadd{, when the SEP peak intensity is observed}; and (2) the upstream mean free path parameter \cite<see Equation (15) in>[]{liu2025physics}, which affects particle acceleration, transport and the resulting time--intensity profiles, and was set as 0.1 \textBoldmod{au}{astronomical units (au)} for both events during the SWPT exercise.
 Detailed discussions of their impacts and uncertainties are provided in Section \ref{sec5.2:uncertainty}.

 From these coupled simulations, SOFIE provides the two-dimensional (2D) proton flux distribution on a Sun-centered sphere at a specified radial distance, threshold crossing time of operational channels, peak time and intensity, energy spectrum and shock arrival time, etc. In the testbed exercise, we show the 2D distribution on the 1 au sphere and extract the time--intensity profile along Earth's trajectory.
 In Table \ref{tab:param}, we list the SOFIE input parameters used in the testbed exercise and further discuss them in Sections \ref{sec3:2017} and \ref{sec4:2001} below.
-A comprehensive description of the SOFIE model is available in \citeA{zhao2024solar} and \citeA{liu2025physics}.